 Looking to make some extra cash or just make the most of your spare time?
 There are heaps of jobs that need weekend workers or an extra set of hands now and then, and a lot of fantastic opportunities for you to start your own side hustle in ten minutes.

 If you're looking for some extra work, or considering starting a part-time side hustle on top of your main income, it’s important to consider how you're going to fit it in to your life and day job.

-Yes work is important, but so are your family, friends and a healthy work/life balance.
-The tasks and challenges you’ll be facing starting this second job will be there tomorrow, and the day after, so make sure to give yourself time to just enjoy life and the people you care about.
+Work is important, but so are your family, friends and a healthy work/life balance.
+The challenges you’ll be facing starting a second job will be there tomorrow, and the day after, so make sure to give yourself time to just enjoy life and the people you care about.

 Don’t compete with your first job

 If you think you’ve spotted a business opportunity from knowledge you’ve gained in your first position, make sure you consider whether you'll be competing with your employer.
 Many employment contracts have non-compete clauses or prohibit you using insider information outside of the company.
 If you're not sure, check your contract or ask your HR Manager.